Cameron Norrie Indian Wells 2023: when is tennis ace’s next match?

 When is Cameron Norrie’s next match?

-Norrie will head on to the court later today, Tuesday 14 March 2023, with the match scheduled to start at 7.15pm GMT but this will depend on the length of the previous fixtures.
-The 27-year-old will play on Court Three, the court where he has played his previous two matches.
+Norrie will head on to the court later today, Wednesday 15 March 2023, and the match is set to begin at 6pm GMT but this will depend on the length of the previous matches.
+The two tennis stars wil play on Court One.

 Who is Cameron Norrie’s next opponent?